cat-cfs/cbm3_python/examples/sit_automation/README.md

 [/examples/no_spatial_unit_classifier](./no_spatial_unit_classifier)

-This example demonstrates a CBM3 SIT project which is mapped to a single CBM3 Default spatial unit
+This example demonstrates a CBM-CFS3 SIT project that was mapped to a single CBM-CFS3 default spatial unit

-Run from command line
+Run from the Windows command line:

 ```bash
 cbm3_sit_import my_dir/cbm3_python/examples/sit_automation/no_spatial_unit_classifier my_project.mdb
 ```

-This example corresponds to the Standard import tool user interface in the following image.
-Note the 1st radio button is checked.
+This example corresponds with the CBM SIT user interface configuration in the image below.
+Note the 1<sup>st</sup> radio button is checked.

 ![img](./img/no_spatial_classifier.png)